tony219y/LivenessDetection-Backend/README.md

 - **NumPy** - For numerical operations
 - **OpenCV (headless)** - Image processing library
 - **Pydantic** - Data validation and serialization

-## Model Loading

-The API loads a pre-trained `.keras` model and performs liveness detection based on input images.
-Ensure the model file is placed in the appropriate directory before running the server.